naoina/kocha/README.md

         kocha new myapp

-    where "myapp" is the application name.
+    Where "myapp" is the application name.

 3. Change directory and run the application:

         cd myapp
-        go run dev.go
+        kocha run

     or